2022–23 División de Honor de Rugby: Second phase

+Playoffs

 Copa del Rey

 The Copa del Rey's format was changed.

-The teams finishing in the top six after the first phase of the league qualify for the Copa del Rey.
-The team finishing third plays the team finishing sixth, while the team finishing fourth faces the team finishing fifth.
-The winners of these two games would progress to the semifinals, where they meet the top two.
+The teams finishing in the top six after the first phase of the league qualified for the Copa del Rey.
+The team finishing third played the team finishing sixth, while the team finishing fourth faced the team finishing fifth.

+Playoffs

+The winners of these two games progressed to the semifinal draw with the top two.

+Semifinals

+The final was won by Valladolid in May, setting them on the path to a league and cup double.